-The College is one of thirty seven members of the National Landbased College, a company limited by guarantee without share capital.
+The College is one of thirty eight members of the National Landbased College, a company limited by guarantee without share capital.

-College Principal & Chief Executive Alison Robinson was a director of Land Based Assessment Ltd until 4 October 2023.
+College Principal & Chief Executive P W Johnson is a board member of Land Based Assessment Ltd. Former College Principal & Chief Executive Alison Robinson was a director of Land Based Assessment Ltd until 4 October 2023.
 A Private company limited by guarantee without share capital.
-As at 31 July 2023 the College invoiced £4,394 / £1,068 was outstanding at year end (2022 - £22,033 / £11,482 outstanding).
+As at 31 July 2024 the College invoiced £5,120 / £950 was outstanding at year end (2023 - £4,394 / £1,068 outstanding).